Workers Compensation in New Orleans

 If you’re injured at work, the first thing to do is notify your employer immediately.
 If your injury requires emergency treatment, make sure to tell representatives at the emergency care facility that you were injured on the job.

 The second thing to do is to file a claim with your state’s workers’ compensation commission.
 At some point before or soon after you call OANO to schedule an appointment for a workers’ compensation claim, it’s helpful to have the following information:

 - Date of your injury

 - Workers’ compensation claim number

 - Workers’ compensation insurance carrier name and address

 - Employer at the time of the accident or injury

 The team of physicians at OANO work with you to make this process as quick and easy as possible, getting you back to work in a safe and timely manner.

-If you need treatment or a second medical opinion for a workers’ compensation injury in the state of Louisiana, call Orthopaedic Associates of New Orleans or book an appointment online today.
+If you need treatment or a second medical opinion for a workers’ compensation injury in the state of Louisiana, call Orthopaedic Associates of New Orleans at (504) 899-6391 today.